March 6, 2018 / ELRA Secretariat

 The Conference was a very profitable meeting in order to overview the vision and mission to be developed on the new ELRA ́s project, IMOLA II, which arises from the need to promote and get an effective model of reference information integrated on the e- Justice Portal and shared by most Member States, as a mean to facilitate the creation of a semantic common area of justice in civil and commercial matters.

 The increased demand for Land Registers information to registration of foreign documents and judicial decisions, establishing local equivalents for foreign legal rights, in order to get an efficient implementation of EU Regulations on civil and commercial matters, makes new demands on registrars, judges, academics, solicitors, notaries, lawyers, and citizens.
 They will need to have improved knowledge of foreign property rights, registration systems and legislation, and to provide understandable information through the e-Justice portal.

-Next to IMOLA II Kick off Conference, it was held for two days the first training sessions in order to introduce the Land Registers Experts of ELRN in the semantic web technologies.
-This training was leaded by the professors of University Carlos III of Madrid, Juan Llorens and Anabel Fraga, who explained the basic principles of Knowledge Management System and methodology to build the Land Registry Domain Ontology, by means of IMOLA input system.
+Next to IMOLA II Kick off Conference, it was held for two days the first training sessions in order to introduce the Land Registry Experts of ELRN to semantic web technologies.
+This training was lead by the professors of University Carlos III of Madrid, Juan Llorens and Anabel Fraga, who explained the basic principles of the Knowledge Management System and methodology to build the Land Registry Domain Ontology, by means of IMOLA input system.
 A demo version built by a virtualized machine was tested by the Contact Points to get familiar with its use, providing feedback for future adaptations.